-Consolid Consolidated
+Consolid dated

-2023 2022
+2024 2023

 \$ \$

 The balance at 30 June comprised:

-Cash and cash equivalents 1,017,571 1,945,935
+Cash and cash equivalents 250,260 1,017,571

-1,017,571 1,945,935
+250,260 1,017,571

 21. Financial risk management objectives and policies

 The Company's Board considers the Company's overall risk management framework and policies, including quarterly review by the Board of the Company's financial position and financial forecasts and maintaining adequate insurances.